 Here are a few things that have usually served conversation hosts well:

-- More speakers is better: This feels counterintuitive, but helps bring in more perspectives, feels more casual and serendipitous.
-This also tends to bring in more people as listeners since more people get notified.
-The audience also enjoys seeing groups on stage, as it feels a bit like they're listening in on a group hangout.
-The sweet spot it somewhere between 5 and 15 speakers, but we've seen less and more work too!
+More speakers are better: This feels counterintuitive, but it brings more perspectives to the conversation and feels more casual and serendipitous.
+This also helps bring more people into the audience, since people who follow the speaker will be notified.
+The audience also enjoys seeing groups on stage - it feels like they're listening in on a group hangout.
+The sweet spot is somewhere between 5 and 15 speakers, but we've seen less and more work too!

-- Help speakers share the stage: It's not as rich or engaging a conversation when one person dominates the room, so moderators can avoid this by actively encouraging others to speak.
-One way to do this is to watch for people who unmute (this is an unofficial signal that a speaker may want to chime in, or offer a reaction or response).
+Help speakers share the stage: The conversation is less engaging if one person dominates the room, so moderators can avoid this by actively encouraging others to speak.
+One way to do this is to watch for people who unmute themselves.
+This is a signal that a speaker may want to chime in or offer a reaction or response.

-- Develop your own style: As we said, this isn't a science, but an art!
-So feel free to experiment, try out multiple moderation styles, have fun, and find what works for you!
+Develop your own style: Hosting on a Clubhouse isn't a science, it's an art!
+Experiment, try new styles, have fun, and find what works for you!